 2002 Environmental Assessment Act, Regulations and Agreements

 The Environmental Assessment Act, 2002 and associated regulations and agreements still apply to many projects undergoing an environmental assessment, or that have completed one.
-All projects will eventually transition to the 2018 Act - details are available in the Transition FAQs.
+For information on project transitions to the 2018 Act, please refer to the Transition FAQs.

 - Responsible Minister Order

 - Exemption Regulation

 - Reviewable Projects Regulation

 - Agreements with the Impact Assessment Agency of Canada

 - Memorandum of Understanding between the EAO and the Oil and Gas Commission regarding Reviewable Projects

 - Agreements between B.C. and U.S. States with respect to environmental assessments

 Under the Environmental Assessment Act, 2002 (the Act), two ministers are responsible for making the decision on whether or not to issue an Environmental Assessment Certificate for a project undergoing an environmental assessment.
 The first is the Minister of Environment and Climate Change Strategy.
 The second is the "responsible minister", who is the minister through their cabinet position with responsibility for activities in a sector.